Meraj-08/Eco_Connect/README.md

 # 🌍 Eco-Connect
+###  GDSC Hackathon Submission

+## 📌 Overview
+Developed as my first Flutter project for the **Google Developer Student Clubs (GDSC) Hackathon**, Eco-Connect is a smart waste management platform that bridges the gap between citizens, waste collectors, and recycling facilities using AI and gamification.
+This project represents my journey into mobile development and sustainable tech solutions.

 ## 📌 Overview
 Eco-Connect is a smart waste management platform that bridges the gap between citizens, waste collectors, and recycling facilities using AI and gamification.
 It provides an innovative, scalable, and user-friendly solution to tackle plastic waste and promote sustainability.